 Regardless of what you might think – all of the answers are already out there.
 For millions of years, humans have documented their thoughts, ideas, experiments and solutions in writing that is readily available to you today.

 Sure, what has worked in the ancient times might not work today – but you’ll be sure to find endless amounts of wisdom with just a little research, plus – with the click of a button, you can literally get access to everything every single person has ever created on any topic possible.

 Thank You Ze Internet.

-To make my point clear (and being the marketer that I am) one of my favourite examples of this is a story my wife told me which originates from the time of ancient Arabia.
+To make my point clear, one of my favourite examples of this is a story my wife told me which originates from the time of ancient Arabia.

 The thing is, and what most people missed out on – is that he had a master plan in place.
 He was happy to make a loss on each camel as long as he ‘acquired’ each customer – and made sure that they bought more of what they came for.